Firehawke/a2softlist-support/README.md

  Yeah, this is the part that's going to probably see the most updates over time.
 The script pulls a grep against the publishers.txt file to try to autodetect who the publisher is, and adding new publishers to the list will cause them to be automagically handled.

 # How to use?

- Right now the scripts are set up in diametrically opposed directions, for good reason.
+ Both scripts are now set up to count from the END of their respective archives, as I've finally caught up.

- `newccgen` is currently set up to count from the BEGINNING of the 4AM cleanly cracked disk archive.
-Running `newccgen 1` will get you the first release and generate the XML data accordingly.
-Running `newccgen 100` will do the 100th release, and so forth.
-It's set up this way because I'm still (as of July 2019) over 2000 disks behind and need to get through the backlog first.
-Eventually behavior will be changed to match the other script.
+ `newccgen` will count from the end of the 4AM cleanly cracked disk archive.
+Running `newccgen 1` will get you the latest release and generate the XML data accordingly.
+Running `newccgen 100` will do the 100th release back, and so forth.
 MAME softlist-compatible XML output will be put in `xml/cc/cc#.xml`, with `newccgen 1` giving you `cc1.xml` and `newccgen 100` giving you `cc100.xml`-- in all cases, this WILL overwrite what's in the file, allowing you to re-run in case of error or if you need to modify publishers.txt or whatever.

- `newwozgen` is set up to count from the END of the 4AM WOZ-a-day archives.
-Running `newwozgen 1` will ALWAYS grab the latest single release in that collection and generate MAME softlist-compatible XML as `xml/woz/woz1.xml` overwriting whatever is in that file on creation.
+ `newwozgen` is likewise set up to count from the end of the 4AM WOZ-a-day archives.
+Running `newwozgen 1` will grab the latest single release in that collection and generate MAME softlist-compatible XML as `xml/woz/woz1.xml` overwriting whatever is in that file on creation.
 Running `newwozgen 100` will go back 100 releases from latest and generate a `woz100.xml` file (and again overwriting what's there).

  When run, you may get output that looks like: